mike632t/x11-calc/README.md

 <a id="latest"></a>
 ### Latest News <sup><sup>[Back to Top](#top)</sup></sup>

-21 Aug 25
+24 Aug 25

+   - HP37E now passes self test.
    - Loading  or saving the current state can now be done by right clicking on  the application window.
-In run mode the user will be prompted to  load the state from a previously saved copy, while in prgm mode the user will be prompted to save the current state to a file - MT
+In run mode the user will be prompted to  load the state from a previously saved copy, while in prgm mode the user will be prompted to save the current state to a file.

 09 Aug 25